US reports 1st case of omicron variant in returning traveler

 This story was corrected to show Nigeria now says it found the omicron variant in samples from November, not October.

-Yamaguchi reported from Tokyo.
-AP journalists from around the world contributed to this report.
+Miller and Balsamo reported from Washington.
+AP journalists from around the world also contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.